-Many times, a chip refresh also leads to the release of completely new products, such as the super-slim Asus ZenBook 3, which launched with Kaby Lake.
-Other times, it leads to major design changes to existing models as we saw on the Pascal update to the Alienware 13.
-You might not tell from looking at it, but the ThinkPad T470, which has Kaby Lake, is 0.25 pounds lighter than the prior-gen T460.
+Many times, a chip refresh also leads to the release of completely new products, such as the attractive Dell XPS 15 2-in-1, which is launching with Kaby Lake G. Other times, it leads to major design changes to existing models as we saw on the ThinkPad X280, which is half a pound lighter than its predecessor and features a new, non-removable battery.